Trodelvy® (sacituzumab govitecan-hziy)

 - Cortés J, Punie K, Barrios C, et al. Sacituzumab govitecan in untreated, advanced triple-negative breast cancer.
 N Engl J Med.
 2025;393(19):1912-1925.

-- Hurvitz S, Bardia A, Tolaney SM, et al. Safety analysis of ASCENT-03, a Phase 3 study of sacituzumab govitecan vs chemotherapy for previously untreated advanced triple-negative breast cancer in patients who are not candidates for PD-(L)1 inhibitors [Poster PS1-13-24].
-Presented at: San Antonio Breast Cancer Symposium (SABCS); 09-12 December 2025; San Antonio, TX.
+- Hurvitz S, Bardia A, Tolaney SM, et al. Safety analysis of ASCENT-03, a phase 3 study of sacituzumab govitecan vs chemotherapy for previously untreated advanced triple-negative breast cancer in patients who are not candidates for PD-(L)1 inhibitors [Poster PS1-13-24].
+Presented at: San Antonio Breast Cancer Symposium (SABCS); December 9-12, 2025; San Antonio, TX.

 - Pérez-García JM, Gion M, Ruiz-Borrego M, et al. Prevention of sacituzumab govitecan-related neutropenia and diarrhea in patients with HER2-negative advanced breast cancer (PRIMED): an open-label, single-arm, phase 2 trial.
 EClinicalMedicine.
 2025 Jun 18;85:103309.

 - Echarri MA, Santisteban M, Cardenas JD.
 Efficacy and safety of sacituzumab govitecan treatment with the addition of prophylactic atropine to prevent diarrhea to patients with metastatic breast cancer treated: a Spanish multicenter real-world study [Poster P1-06-12].
-San Antonio Breast Cancer Symposium (SABCS); December 10-13; San Antonio, TX.
+Presented at: San Antonio Breast Cancer Symposium (SABCS); December 10-13, 2024; San Antonio, TX.

 - Rugo HS, Bardia A, Marme F, et al. Sacituzumab govitecan in hormone receptor-positive/human epidermal growth factor receptor 2-negative metastatic breast cancer [Protocol].
 J Clin Oncol.
 2022;40(29):3365-3376.